UBC-MDS/safe_vancity/README.md

 ## Contributions

 We recognize and welcome all contributors.
-Names and GitHub @usernames listed below:
+Names and GitHub @usernames of developers listed below:

 - Arlin Cherian @arlincherian
 - Victor Francis @Vikiano